List of television shows notable for negative reception: Variety and sketch comedy shows

 Almost from the outset, creative differences arose between the writing team, executive producer Barry Sand, and hosts Phil Cowan and Paul Robins.
 The hosts thought the writers' material was too sophisticated for mass audiences, and frequently not very funny.
 The writers thought Cowan and Robins were ignorant, and felt uncomfortable writing for them.

 Sand tried to make peace, seeking material that Cowan and Robins would feel comfortable with while encouraging the hosts to tone down their shrill delivery.
 Pre-debut rehearsals did not impress Sand or Fox executives.
 On November 29, 1987, the night before the show's scheduled premiere, they decided to push it back to give the crew extra time to gel (the hosts and writers had been together less than a week).
 Sand also scrapped the opening news review segment, believing it did not mesh with Cowan and Robin's friendly approach, while Fox objected to its crude humor.

 When Wilton North finally premiered on December 11, 1987, Clifford Terry of the Chicago Tribune said it took a smug, studious approach to its subject material, while Ken Tucker of the Philadelphia Inquirer thought the "video version of Spy magazine" lacked "genuinely amusing rudeness".

 Later episodes relied on long-form videos and feature reporting, such as a report on a dominatrix who specialized in corporal punishment, and a feature on a South Carolina high school basketball team that hadn't won a game in five years (though they pulled off a win when a Wilton North crew filmed them in action).
 The idea was to have Cowan and Robins serve as presenters and offer comments on what was being shown.
 Staff writer and commentator Paul Krassner would also be on hand to introduce and discuss "underground videos" with the hosts.
 Krassner, in what he would later term a "practice" segment, discussed the highlights of 1987 with Cowan and Robins on the January 1 broadcast, with the possibility that such analyses would become permanent the following week (a possibility Krassner was thrilled about, he would recall in a February 1988 Los Angeles Times piece about his time at Wilton North).
-By then, Fox's affiliates demanded that the show be cancelled immediately.
+By then, Fox's affiliates demanded that the show be canceled immediately.

 When Fox announced Wilton Norths cancellation on January 5, 1988, network president Jamie Kellner called the show "a bit too ambitious".
 The show's 21st and final episode aired on January 8, 1988.